 Track Four – International Peer Advisor

-International Peer Advisors (IPA) will work with International Student Service.
-IPAs assist in development and implementation of Fall and Spring International Student Orientation.
-IPAs are also expected to develop and implement separate activity for international students beyond orientation and promote increased participation to existing on-campus programs among international students.
-During each semester, each IPA plans at least one on-campus or off-campus activity and invites new students to participate.
-Each IPA will collaborate with the International Student Services Intern, Diversity Advocates and other student leaders to facilitate activities.
-Overall, IPAs are expected to be a role model for new international students and facilitate a positive transition process.
-To learn more about IPA position, please review this document.
+International Peer Advisors (IPA) assist in the development and implementation of International Student Orientation (ISO).
+IPAs also develop and implement separate activities for international students beyond orientation and promote increased participation in existing on-campus programs among international students.
+During the semester, each IPA will plan at least on on-campus or off-campus activity and invite new students to participate.
+Each IPA will collaborate with International Student Sertices Interns, Diversity Advocates, and other student leaders to facilitate activities.
+To learn more about IPA position, please review this IPA Description

-- Download a PDF copy of the Rieke Leadership Application
+- Download a copy of the Rieke Leadership Award

 - Any full time undergraduate student with demonstrated leadership and/or active involvement in activities within a multi-ethnic context, is eligible to apply